 We do our best to travel light and part of that is getting rid of any loose items we might have.
 These Mujjo iPhone cases are great because you can carry your essential cards and leave the rest of your wallet at home.
 I used to lose my wallet all the time, but ever since getting these wallet cases, I never lose it (since I am constantly checking my phone).

 This one is for the adventurers who love bucket lists.
 It comes with 300+ bucket list experiences for adventure in a 68-page journal with 8 mini scratch maps for each continent.
+This gave us so many new ideas for our bucket list and we love having this and our scratch-off map.
+If I had to choose between the scratch-off maps and this, though the maps are much more fun since you these only give you tiny numbered circles to scratch off.

 13. Rosetta Stone